 Ian Leslie is the CMO at US homewares brands Industry West and Favor.
 It all started with Industry West in 2010, and then Favor launched in 2019.
 Now the 2 sites typically grow at 25% per year with sales over $10m a year.

 Ian started his career as a journalist.
-When he saw that print journalism was dying out in favor of digital, he pivoted into working in marketing.
-His early experience included working with higher ed platforms primarily focusing on lead generation.
+When he saw that print journalism was dying out in favour of digital, he pivoted into working in marketing.
+His early experience included working with higher education platforms primarily focusing on lead generation.

 Moving into an eCommerce role was especially gratifying as he says seeing the entire funnel really allows you to u defat and where you can make better decisions to influence outcomes.

 Of the two companies, Industry West has been more negatively impacted.
 70% of their sales come from a trade network which was largely slowed down.

 Selling directly to businesses like offices and restaurants and secondarily to furniture dealers, designers etc. who serve those markets meant that their business saw a major loss.